platformsh/platformsh-docs/reference/redirects.md

  * `to`: required, a partial (`"/toto"` or `"//toto"`) or full URL (`"http://example.com/"`)
  * `regexp`: optional, determines if the path is a regular expression.
 (Defaults to `false`.)
- * `prefix`: optional, determines if the redirect applies to just the path, or also to all children of the path.
-(Defaults to `true` if regexp is `false`, not supported when regexp is `true`.)
+ * `prefix`: optional, determines if the redirect applies to just the path, oralso to all children of the path.
+(Defaults to `true` if regexp is false`, not supported when regexp is `true`.)
  * `append_suffix`: optional, determines if the suffix is carried over with the redirect (Defaults to `true` if regexp is `false`, not supported when regexp is `true`.)
  * `code`: optional, defaults to `302` (Can be one of `301`, `302`, `307`, `308`)
- * `expires`: optional, the duration the redirect will be cached (defaults to the `expires` value defined directly under the `redirects` key.
+ * `expires`: optional, the duration the redirect will be cached (defaults to the `expires` value defined directly under the `redirects` key.)

 ## Application-driven redirects